bartkl/presentations/linkml240620/index.md

 ---
 <!-- _class: with-bullets -->

-As a grid operator, we have major challenges:
+As a grid operator, we face a variety of challenges:
 * Sustainability deadlines
 * Network congestion
-* Resource scarcity
+* Personnel scarcity
 * Etc.

 ---